syncfusion/ej2-react-docs/src/charts/range-navigator/customization.md

 ## Deferred update

-If the “enableDeferredUpdate” property is set to true, then the changed event will be fired after dragging the slider.
-If the “enableDeferredUpdate” is false, then the changed event will be fired when dragging the slider.
-By default, the “enableDeferredUpdate” is set to false.
+If the [`enableDeferredUpdate`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#enabledeferredupdate) property is set to **true**, then the changed event will be triggered after dragging the slider.
+If the [`enableDeferredUpdate`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#enabledeferredupdate) is **false**, then the changed event will be triggered when dragging the slider.
+By default, the [`enableDeferredUpdate`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#enabledeferredupdate) is set to **false**.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}